alam-shahul/popari/docs/source/tutorial_gallery/grid_search_demo.md

 popari-grid-search --configuration_filepath=/path/to/config_file.toml
 ```

 You can also run benchmarking runs using SpiceMix and NMF using the flag `--include_benchmarks`, and you can run only the benchmarks by additionally including the `--only_benchmarks` flag.
+Note that this will effectively triple the number of jobs that will run during the grid search.

 ## View results
 To view the results of your grid search (including relevant metrics), run the following command from the same folder